-Puts and calls can be bought when they are "in-the-money," "out-of-the-money," or "at-themoney" (ATM).
-In the money means that the option would have value today given the current trading price; out of the money means it would have zero value if the expiration date were to be right now; at the money means that the strike price is just equal to the current price of the underlying asset. (so, for a call, S_T >K is in the money, S_T =K is at the money, S_T <K is out of the money; for a put S_T <K is in the money, S_T >K is out of the money, S_T =K is at the money).
+Puts and calls can be bought when they are "in-the-money," "out-of-the-money," or "at-the-money" (ATM).
+In the money means that the option would have value today given the current trading price; out of the money means it would have zero value if the expiration date were to be right now; at the money means that the strike price is just equal to the current price of the underlying asset. (so, for a call, S_T >K is in the money, S_T =K is at the money, S_T <K is out of the money).

 If you think of these as being like insurance, then buying insurance against a flood, when the sun is shining, is buying out of the money.
 If you wait until the storm is washing up to your home, then you're buying in the money.
+(Some people buy a AAA membership from their broken-down car on the side of the road to get free towing.)